dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/kdd.md

 ### Advanced Alertmanager Notifications

-Included in the manifests is a sample alertmanager webhook. _apply_ this t deploy webserver that will pretty print to its stdout a JSON message (if it received a valid message).
+Included in the manifests is a sample alertmanager webhook. _Apply_ this to deploy webserver that will pretty print to its stdout a JSON message (if it received a valid message).